All numbers and rates pertain to place of residence (not occurrence).

 Cities/Towns

 A mix of both incorporated places (legal entities) and census designated places or CDPs (statistical entities).
 An incorporated place is established to provide governmental functions for a concentration of people.
 Places always nest within a state, but may extend across county and county subdivision boundaries.
 An incorporated place usually is a city, town, village, or borough, but can have other legal descriptions.
 CDPs are delineated to provide data for settled concentrations of population that are identifiable by name, but are not legally incorporated under the laws of the state in which they are located.
-Each dot represents the centroid of the geographical area of the city/town.
-Click on the dot to get the city or town name.
-Reference Source: U.S. Census, January 1, 2013.
+Click on city/town name to highlight the boundary.
+Reference Source: U.S. Census, 2020.

 GA Senate Districts